Subscribe to receive email updates about the proposed Waukesha diversion.

 Water supply and wastewater return

 The application proposes to purchase treated Lake Michigan water from the City of Oak Creek.
 The water will be transported to Waukesha via a pipeline and distributed to customers.
 The application also proposes that, after consumptive use, remaining water along with infiltration and inflow stormwater will be treated at the Waukesha wastewater treatment plant before it is piped to the preferred discharge alternative, the Root River.
-Any amount of treated wastewater in excess of 16.7 million gallons per day would be returned to the Fox River, which is the City of Waukesha’s current discharge location.

 Application for a Lake Michigan diversion with return flow — October 2013